 The Savage Grant Opportunity Zone Fund is another example of a fund with a very specific investment focus.

 The fund is in place to invest capital in Opportunity Zone assets in West Virginia and Central Appalachia.
-Typically, the fund invests in commercial real estate and small businesses in these areas.
+Typically, Savage Grant invests in commercial real estate and small businesses in these areas.

-Last on our list is the Fortuitous Partners Opportunity Fund, which has a nationwide focus on raising capital to invest in “professional-sports anchored real estate developments.”
+Last on our list is the Fortuitous Partners Opportunity Fund, which has a nationwide focus on sports-anchored mixed use developments and industrial real estate.